The Biography Of Christian Country Artist And Songwriter

 Sandy began singing at age 7 during the early 1970's.
 Her home church, Glory Gospel Assembly of Paterson NJ, planned a special event for all people to share their talent.
 It was then when she met Godly men and women, all of Jamaican descent, who guided her heart in the right direction.
 Sandy never knew what the future would hold.
 But the prayers of these saints came in handy many years later.
 Then a music teacher of Wayne, New Jersey desired to launch Sandy into the music world.
 But God protected her as He had better plans.
 She grew up in a home to which Christianity was later substituted for religion, and denial of the truth kept her past family from receiving God's best.
 Sandy suffered from physical and verbal abuse as a child, and the traumatic situation was kept silenced behind a wall of religion.
 The entrapment of her self image was shattered, and her musical abilities were laid to rest.
 At the age of 9, Sandy began showing signs of depression.

 Another blessed closure came to pass.
 Paternal grandma prayed for her granddaughter's conception.
 After Sandy and Douglas endured 5 years of infertility, they finally received great news when celebrating their 10th wedding anniversary in the State of Vermont.
 Sandy was expecting!
 But during the pregnancy, she was diagnosed to have a Mitral Valve Regurgitation of the heart which at the time seemed mild.
 Regardless of the diagnosis, her beautiful healthy daughter was born on Christmas Eve.
 On Christmas Day, they held God's promise gift of a child in their arms.
 The incredible story of her daughter's birth is still to be told.
-It began either the last few months of Sandy's pregnancy, or shortly before delivery, for their baby girl transferred blood to her Mom from the umbilical cord.
+It began either the last few months of Sandy's pregnancy, or shortly before delivery.
+Their baby girl transferred blood to her Mom from the umbilical cord.
 Sandy was developing health issues in which her doctors were not aware of.
 The miracle blood transfer served a purpose to possibly allow a safe delivery.
 Sandy never experienced further complications.
-Her daughter was born anemic.
-But showed no sign of anemia to have fooled the nurses and doctors with her strength; and she never needed a blood transfusion either.
+Though her brave daughter was born anemic, she showed no sign of anemia to have fooled the nurses and doctors with her strength; and she never needed a blood transfusion either.
 Doctor's were mind boggled by the incredible recovery!
 Sandy's health was later diagnosed correctly, and treated with proper care.
 A few years later, on December 19, 2007, their blessed daughter received Jesus into her heart at a tender age of 3.
 Shortly before her 4th birthday.